Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 \subsection{Paraphrasing-based Methods}

 As common phenomena in natural language, paraphrases are alternative ways to convey the same information as the original form~\cite{barzilay2001extracting,madnani-dorr-2010-generating}.
-Naturally, the generation of paraphrases is a suitable solution for data augmentation.
-Paraphrases may occur at several levels including lexical paraphrases, phrasal paraphrases, and sentential paraphrases (Figure~\ref{Fig.paraphrases}).
-Thus, data augmentation techniques by paraphrases generation also include these three types of rewriting.
+Naturally, the generation of paraphrases is a suitable scheme for data augmentation.
+Paraphrasing consists of several levels, including lexical paraphrasing, phrase paraphrase, and sentence paraphrase (Figure~\ref{Fig.paraphrases}).
+Therefore, the paraphrasing-based DA techniques introduced below can also be included into these three levels.